tymyrddin/purple/source/docs/distribution-networks/threat-landscape/attack-surfaces/historian-tampering.md

 # Historian tampering

-Threats to the historical record: deleting or modifying event logs, erasing incident traces, altering process values to hide what actually happened, or corrupting the audit trail that shows who changed what and when.
+Tampering with the historical record takes a few forms: deleting or modifying event logs, erasing incident traces, altering process values to hide what actually happened, or corrupting the audit trail that shows who changed what and when.

 A compromised historian can hide evidence of other attacks, mask operational anomalies, or create a false record of events.
 But historian systems maintain edit logs and integrity checks; changes leave traces in the database audit and